mostav02/me_cleaner_wiki/External-flashing.md

 ## Neutralize Intel ME

-If you only want to neutralize Intel Me you can just use me_cleaner on it:
+If you only want to neutralize Intel ME you can just use me_cleaner on it:

      $ python me_cleaner.py -O modified_image.bin original_dump.bin